lrynek/design-patterns/sfcasts/command_intro.md

 Are you ready for a new design patterns episode?
 Go grab a cup of coffee and sit tight because we'll take a deep dive into the command pattern.

-Let's start with the boring part first, the definition and theory, and later we'll have some fun applying it into our game application.
+Let's start with the boring part first, definition and theory, and later we'll have some fun applying it into our game application.

-The command pattern is a behavioral kind of pattern.
-If you already forgot what it means, just like me, here's a quick reminder.
+The command pattern is a behavioral pattern.
+In case you forgot what it means here's a quick reminder.
 Behavioral patterns are those that help you design classes with specific responsibilities that can then work together, instead of putting all of that code into one giant class.

 The official definition says that the command pattern **encapsulates** a request as a stand-alone object, allowing parameterization of clients with different requests, queueing or logging requests, and support undoable operations.

-Uhm, what?.
+Uhm, whaat?.
 Ok, let's try it again with a more friendly definition.

 The command pattern encapsulates a task into an object, **decoupling** what it does, how it does it, and when it gets done.
 Also, it allows to undo its actions by **remembering** enough information of what things need to be reverted.

-Yea...
-I didn't get it too, again, but don't worry, it will get better when we see it in action.
+Ha!
+I don't know if it got any better but don't worry, it will make sense when we see it in action.

 ## Pattern Anatomy